MF Global commodity trader customers to get all their money back

 The executives, including Corzine, have denied wrongdoing.

 As trustee, Giddens’ job was to recover as much money as possible for trader customers of MF’s brokerage.
-Most of the recovery so far has come from key settlements with MF Global counter-parties, including JPMorgan Chase & Co (JPM.N) and CME Group Inc (CME.O).
+Most of the recovery so far has come from key settlements with MF Global counter-parties, including JPMorgan Chase & Co and CME Group Inc.

 Last year, Giddens said there was still likely to be a hole in customer funds, and that he would seek to bridge it by reallocating a portion of the money earmarked for non-customer unsecured creditors.